Chockers1/CricketCaptain2024/README.md

 Elo Rating System for Cricket
 Track your team’s progress with a custom Elo rating, specially designed for County Cricket.
 Can you lead your team to be #1?

-To voew the app go to:  https://cricketcaptainstatspack.streamlit.app/
+To view the app go to:  https://cricketcaptainstatspack.streamlit.app/